 Please plan to arrive at the audition and interview site no later than 30 minutes before your warm-up time in order to prepare.
 Make sure to give yourself plenty of time to accommodate any travel delays.

-Audition rooms are typically equipped with a piano, a drum set, guitar and bass amplifiers, a PA system, a CD player, and music stands.
-Vocalists may choose to bring a microphone and cable but it is not necessary.
+Audition rooms are typically equipped with a piano, a drum set, guitar and bass amplifiers, a PA system, and music stands.
+Vocalists may choose to bring a microphone and cable, but it is not necessary.
 A standard drum set with cymbals for drum set players is provided.
 Double-bass pedals are not provided.

-If you require accompaniment for your prepared piece, you may bring an accompanist, a play-along CD, or an iPod.
+If you require accompaniment for your prepared piece, you may bring an accompanist or an iPod/smartphone.
 Berklee does not provide an accompanist to applicants.

 You must bring your instrument to the audition if you play acoustic or electric bass, brass, guitar, hand percussion, a string instrument (including the harp, mandolin, and banjo), or woodwinds.